athowes/multi-agyw/README.md

   - `pull_naomi_areas` might be better using `orderly_pull_dependencies`
 - [x] Katie [has processed](https://github.com/mrc-ide/naomi-orderly/commit/f162d2d227a30150fa078187a8c83ddb84164be0) the BWA data now.
 Could import this into `multi-agyw` and test, though could also wait until scripts are moved to e.g. `naomi-orderly`.
 Not high priority but good to check that it's OK for the different data
   - [ ] Added, but still need to test
+- [ ] Move the stacked proportion plots to the spatio-temporal models.
+Little more challenging in that there are now 9 models and and additional variable (survey) to facet over.
+Starting to be a very large plot, which is OK for internal purposes but hard to share perhaps

 ### Low priority